centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 ##### Enhancements

-###### Anomaly Detection improvements

-- Recheck has been implemented for Anomaly Detection services, retrieving the actual value of the metric to reevaluate the AD service's status
+- [Anomaly Detection] Recheck has been implemented for Anomaly Detection services, retrieving the actual value of the metric to reevaluate the AD service's status
-- Downtimes on regular services are now propagated to related Anomaly Detection service(s)
+- [Anomaly Detection] Downtimes on regular services are now propagated to related Anomaly Detection service(s)

-###### Settings improvements

-- Change the log level of some notification log messages
+- [Settings] Changed the log level of some notification log messages
-- Observations on platforms in the field showed us that the default maximum number of queries per transaction (10000) was too high and caused too much delay, so we set it to 2000 by default
+- [Settings] Optimized the delay time by setting the default maximum number of queries per transaction to 2000 (following observations in the field)

-###### Code improvements

-- Improved the management of `timed_events` objects
+- [Code] Improved the management of `timed_events` objects
-- Improved the memory management of downtimes
+- [Code] Improved the memory management of downtimes
-- Calls to the `atoi()` C function have been replaced by more secure functions
+- [Code] Calls to the `atoi()` C function have been replaced by more secure functions

 #### Centreon Broker

 ##### Enhancements

-###### Improved communication

-- Two new broker streams are available, meant to provide simpler configuration and support of the gRPC protocol.
+- [Communication] Added two new Broker streams to provide simpler configuration and support the gRPC protocol
-- It is now possible to limit the maximum total size of Broker retention files using the `event_queues_total_size` global parameter
+- [Communication] Added the ability to limit the maximum total size of Broker retention files using the event_queues_total_size global parameter
-- The default `retry_interval` has been changed from 60 to 15, in the configuration WUI as well as in the source code for a shorter time to reconnect
+- [Communication] Changed the default retry_interval from 60 to 15, in the configuration WUI as well as in the source code for a shorter time to reconnect

-###### gRPC API features

-- The log levels can be accessed and changed without reloading thanks to the `GetLogInfo {}` and `SetLogLevel {"logger": "<logger>", "level": "<log level>"}` gRPC commands
+- [gRPC API] The log levels can be accessed and changed without reloading thanks to the `GetLogInfo {}` and `SetLogLevel {"logger": "<logger>", "level": "<log level>"}` gRPC commands
-- All traces of a deleted poller can be removed permanently thanks to the `RemovePoller {}` gRPC command
+- [gRPC API] All traces of a deleted poller can be removed permanently thanks to the `RemovePoller {}` gRPC command

-###### Code improvements

-- Calls to the `atoi()` C function have been replaced by more secure functions
+- [Code] Calls to the `atoi()` C function have been replaced by more secure functions

 ## Centreon Gorgone

 ### 22.10.0

-#### Enhancements
+Compatibility with other 22.10 components.

 ## Centreon High Availability